Zachhi/RayCasting-Linux/README.md

 * GCC 7.3.0 MinGW (32 bit) or later.
 If you want to use 64 bit version of GCC, download the SFML GCC 64-bit version from https://www.sfml-dev.org/download/sfml/2.5.1/ then simply replace the `include` and `lib` files in `sfmlFiles` with the `include` and `library` files you just downloaded.
 Then delete and replace the current .dlls with the .dll files in the `bin` folder you just downloaded.
 * GNU Make

-**If you want to use Visual Studio (Recommended), which would not require the use of a makefile, scroll to the top to find the link**
+**If you want to use Visual Studio, which would not require the use of a makefile (if you dont have GNU Make set up), scroll to the top to find the link**

 ### Installing And Executing